davified/data-eng-bootcamp/README.md

 - To deactivate the virtual environment, run: `deactivate`

 TODOs
+- add script to download data (from a GCP bucket?)
 - add an option/step to mount a data volume with avro files or parquet files